shadowofneptune/cowgol/doc/coofile.md

 ignored by the linker but may be used in messaging and symbol naming).
 The length of the string is taken from the record size.

-### T: tail-position marker

-No payload.
-Appears directly after a subroutine to mark that it does not return.

 ### X: declare external subroutine

 ```